top of page

 Office Location: 360 Fairview Avenue West, Suite 311, Essex, ON N8M 1Y6

-Wage Rate: $17.67 per week
+Wage Rate: $18.10 per hour

-Grade: NBU/Core Skills
+Grade: NBU/Core

 Contact: Nicole Kupnicki, Human Resources Manager

-This position is funded in part by the Government of Canada through the Young Canada Works program
+This position is funded in part by the Government of Canada through the Young Canada Works program.

 • ERCA is an equal opportunity employer that values diversity and promotes an inclusive workplace.